jim-brook/ProbeMonLinux/README.md

 # ProbeMonLinux
 Captures probe request and response frames sent by 802.11 adapters.
 Catches cts frames from stations specfied in a csv file.
+This project is not the same as the Windows version.

 ## Usage
 ./ProbeMon -m[all, probes, cts] -l[interface] -f[csv file]